andrie/reveal-auto-agenda/README.md

 Simply create your slides as normal, with H1 header slides marking transitions between agenda items.

-The add-in will:
+This extension:

-- Create a list of the text of each H1 slide
+- Creates a list of the text of each H1 slide
-- Then insert this list into the body of each H1 slide
+- Insert this list into the body of each H1 slide

-## Work in progress

-The intent is for the bulleted list to function as a running agenda.
-This doesn't yet work.

-Also, the intent is to suppress the H1 text on these slides using custom CSS.

-Finally, to add a border box (or other indicator) to indicate the current active section.
+- Inserts CSS that marks the active section with a border box around the text

 ## Live preview